I will show you how to make this gorgeous DIY whimsical spring wreath!

 First carefully snip the florals.
 I kept the woodland ferns and foliage differing lengths, but also made sure to have the first layer of greenery be mostly long enough to cover the grapevines.

 Lay out the branches following the movement of the wreath, clockwise.
 Get a layout ready and done before you permanently glue as this will give you a chance to make any necessary changes.
 Apply glue to the back side of branches and stems.
 You will make to sure each piece is nice and adhered, therefore it will require quite a bit of glue ;)…

 As shown above, you can work by gluing sections with some of the longer pieces.
 Gluing the base first, adhering and then work to the top.

 Again, always lay out the layers before gluing so you can see how you want it to flow.
 Then do another round of gluing.

-Finish off with shorter stems and insert bulkier ferns, florals etc… I wanted to have some succulents scattered throughout, so that was my last step for the entire process.
+Finish off with shorter stems and insert bulkier ferns, florals etc… I wanted to have some lovely fresh succulents scattered throughout, so that was my last step for the entire process.

 And there you have it!
 I promptly stuck mine outside on our front door with coordinating ferns on each side.

 It really isn’t quite spring here yet, but it doesn’t hurt to dream and anticipate all the beauty that is on the way!

 I plan to keep this botanical beauty up here for months to come, even though snow is possibly coming this week!

 I hope this may inspire you to try some fresh springy projects as the season is right around the corner!